g00glen00b/dimitri.codes/content/posts/2013-07-08-dojo-domready-vs-ready/index.md

 featuredImage: "../../images/logos/dojo.png"
 categories: ["JavaScript", "Tutorials"]
 tags: ["Dojo", "JavaScript"]
+excerpt: "In this tutorial I'll explain the difference between the dojo domReady and ready modules."
 ---

 One of the biggest misconceptions in Dojo is what module to choose to create a document-on-load event handler.
 In Dojo there are two modules that are commonly used, called **dojo/ready** and **dojo/domReady**.
 In this small tutorial I will explain you what the differences are and in what situation you should use them.